Gamocosm/Gamocosm/README.md

 ##### Other useful stuff
 - Development/test user (from `db/seed.rb`): email "test@test.com", password "1234test", has the Digital Ocean api token from `config/app.yml`
 - The Sidekiq web interface is mounted at `/sidekiq`
+- New Relic RPM is available in developer mode at `/newrelic`
 - Run the console: `bundle exec rails c`
 - Reset the database: `bundle exec rake db:reset`
 - Reset Sidekiq jobs: `Sidekiq::Queue.new.each { |job| job.delete }` in the rails console